 A single coat of semi-gloss paint – more on that later – can shed a lot of water off wood; especially wood that is standing vertically.
 Most of the water beads up and runs off the surface instead of saturating the wood.

 Termites don’t like to eat painted wood.
-I’m not saying they won’t, but they would much prefer a piece of dead, decaying wood on the ground rather than freshly cut, freshly painted lumber up on a foundation.
+I’m not saying they won’t, but they would much prefer a piece of dead, damp, decaying wood on the ground rather than freshly cut, freshly painted lumber up on a foundation.
 I’m also not saying this is the main, or sole, way I plan on preventing termites.
 I just figure I might as well do everything and anything that can reduce the risk.

 Latex paint is a mild vapor retarder.
 It falls somewhere just outside of Class III range – between 10 and 20 perms.
 That means it slows the diffusion of moisture but by no means blocks, so the wood can still dry out easily.